 Mrs Richardson and Mrs Coupland

-Hello, we are Mrs Richardson and Mrs Coupland and are the Family Liaison's St Augustine's School
+Hello, we are Mrs Richardson and Mrs Coupland and are the Family Liaison Workers at St Augustine's School.

 We liaise with all school staff, always in the best interests of the children and their families.
 We work impartially and confidentially and can provide a ‘listening ear’ if you ever need advice or support.